-Finance, Tax and Insolvency Law for Enterprises is a compulsory subject in the Master of Laws in Enterprise Governance offered by the Faculty of Law.
+Finance, Tax and Insolvency Law for Enterprises is a compulsory subject in the Master of Laws in Enterprise Governance and an elective subject in the Master of Laws offered by the Faculty of Law.
 The subject will examine the laws regulating finance, tax and insolvency as they apply to enterprises as well as the consequences of non-compliance.
 Students will develop an appropriate level of financial literacy, understand the tax and superannuation obligations of the enterprise, and appreciate the role of directors and executives in avoiding and managing insolvency.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 Assurance of learning

 Assurance of Learning means that universities take responsibility for creating, monitoring and updating curriculum, teaching and assessment so that students graduate with the knowledge, skills and attributes they need for employability and/or further study.